-The Traisen-Danube cycle route is a family-friendly side route from the Traisental cycle path and leads via Sitzenberg-Reidling to the Danube cycle path at Altenwörth.
+The Traisen-Danube cycle route is a family-friendly side route of the Traisental cycle route and leads via Sitzenberg-Reidling to the Danube cycle path near Altenwörth.

 Description

-In St. Andrä bei Herzogenburg, the Traisental-Danube cycle route branches off from the Traisental cycle path.
-The route leads via Hameten and Gutenbrunn along the small Baroque road to Sitzenberg-Reidling.
-At the entrance to Sitzenberg, you are greeted by Sitzenberg Castle, which is presented on the castle hill.
-At the end of the chestnut avenue, you can also make a detour along the Tullnerfeld cycle path to the approximately 2 km distant Ahrenberger-Eichberger cellar lane to refresh yourself at a Heuriger.
-Or you can enjoy a relaxing break with a cooling dip at the picturesque Sitzenberg castle pond.
+In St. Andrä near Herzogenburg, the Traisental-Danube cycle route branches off from the Traisental cycle route.
+The route leads via Hameten and Gutenbrunn along the small baroque road to Sitzenberg-Reidling.
+As you enter Sitzenberg, you are greeted by Sitzenberg Castle, which is situated on the Schlossberg.
+At the end of the Kastanienallee, you can also take a detour along the Tullnerfeld cycle path to the Ahrenberger-Eichberger wine cellar lane , approx. 2 km away, to stop for refreshments at a wine tavern.
+Or you can take advantage of the picturesque Sitzenberg castle pond for a relaxing break and cool down.

-The carp educational trail (1.6 km) around the pond and the biodiversity trail (3 km) offer you an informative opportunity to learn about the fauna and flora.
-At the country inn Schmid "Carp host" you can taste regional fish specialties.
-Passing Maria Ponsee, the cycle route leads you through the floodplain landscape to Altenwörth, where you directly reach the Danube cycle path.
+The carp nature trail (1.6 km) around the pond and the biodiversity trail (3 km) offer you an informative opportunity to get to know the fauna and flora.
+You can sample regional fish specialties at the Landgasthof Schmid "Karpfenwirt".
+The cycle route takes you past Maria Ponsee through the floodplain landscape to Altenwörth, where you join the Danube cycle path.

 Starting point of the tour